shutterfreak/topmark/docs/usage/commands/config_init.md

 ## Verbosity

-`init-config` prints plain TOML to stdout.
+`config init` prints plain TOML to stdout.
 When run with higher verbosity (e.g., `-v`), the output is wrapped between BEGIN/END markers for easy parsing in scripts and tests.

 ______________________________________________________________________

 ## Options (subset)

 This command is intentionally minimal and usually has no options.
-See `topmark init-config -h` for any environment‑specific flags that may be available in your build.
+See `topmark config init -h` for any environment‑specific flags that may be available in your build.

 ______________________________________________________________________